Rates, discounts and monetary transactions

 The contribution clause.

-Gifts previously received by an heir will be deducted from the inheritance.
+Gifts previously received by an heir are deducted from the inheritance.

 Testator